Industrial gaskets

 Service period

-Manufacturing of flat gaskets
+Manufacture of flat gaskets

-Gaskets with adhesive coating
+Gaskets with self-adhesive coating

 Do not use masking tape, duct tape or other devices to secure the gasket during installation.
-Betech can offer to apply various self-adhesive materials on the back of the gasket to ensure a uniform surface and sufficient fixation on the actual gasket surface.
+Betech can offer to apply various self-adhesive materials to the back of the gasket to ensure a uniform surface and sufficient fixation on the actual gasket surface.

 Large packs are cut into segments